-Financial liabilities comprise trade and other payables, borrowings and other non-current liabilities (excluding provisions).
+Financial liabilities comprise trade and other payables, borrowings, the advance received from MTN and other non-current liabilities (excluding provisions).

 Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the company has designated a financial liability at fair value through profit or loss.
 Subsequently, financial liabilities are measured at amortised cost using the effective interest method.
-All interest related charges and, if applicable, changes in an instruments fair value that are reported in profit or loss are included within finance costs
+All interest related charges and, if applicable, changes in an instruments fair value that are reported in profit or loss are included within finance costs.

-Borrowings are classified as current liabilities unless the company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+Borrowings and the advance received form MTN are classified as current liabilities unless the company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.

-Refer to note 1.7 below for the accounting policy on preference shares.
+Refer to note 1.7 below for the accounting policy applicable to the preference shares and advance received from MTN.

-De-recognition
+De-recognition and Modifications

 Financial assets are derecognised when the contractual rights to receive cash flows from the financial asset have expired or when the financial asset and substantially all the risks and rewards of ownership are transferred.

-Financial liabilities are derecognised when the obligation specified in the contract is extinguished, discharged, cancelled or expires.
+Financial liabilities are derecognised when: